Using

 - Get the list of manually installed packages.
 For aptitude, the additional

-strips out remaining whitespace at the end of the line. - Get the list of packages installed right after a fresh install.
+sedstrips out remaining whitespace at the end of the line. - Get the list of packages installed right after a fresh install.

 - Compare the files, only output the lines in file 1 that are not present in file 2.